Nolah Signature 12” Mattress Review

 |Nolah Signature is best for:||Nolah Signature may not be best for:|

-The Nolah Signature 12” mattress is a flippable bed made of breathable airfoam.
+The Nolah Signature 12” mattress is made of breathable AirFoam.
 This memory foam alternative allows it to sleep cooler than most memory foam mattresses.
 In this review, you’ll get to see if Nolah is the best mattress for you as we cover pros and cons, sizes and prices, and of course, how it scored in our mattress lab tests.
+(If you want Nolah’s comfort close to your skin, also check out our review for Nolah Bamboo Sheet Set.)

 - The Nolah AirFoam™ technology provides pressure relief for the hips and shoulders that is guaranteed to be 4x more supportive than memory foam.